 Mississippi Adult Name Change Petition

-Mississippi adult name change petition is used by individuals to request that the court permit an official change to their legal name.
+Mississippi adult name change petition is used by individuals to request the court to authorize a legal name change.
 In addition to their former and requested new name, the petitioner will need to provide a reason for the name change, the names of their parents, and the date and place of birth.

-Mississippi adult name change petition is used by individuals to request that the court permit an official change to their legal name.
+Mississippi adult name change petition is used by individuals to request the court to authorize a legal name change.
 In addition to their former and requested new name, the petitioner will need to provide a reason for the name change, the names of their parents, and the date and place of birth.

 Eligibility Requirements